About the Organic Agriculture Research Symposium

 The Organic Farming Research Foundation (OFRF) is a non-profit foundation that works to foster the improvement and widespread adoption of organic farming systems.
 OFRF cultivates organic research, education, and federal policies that bring more farmers and acreage into organic production.
 The Kearney Agricultural Research and Extension (KARE) Center, founded in 1965, is one of nine world-class agricultural research centers operated by the University of California.

-This project was funded by the Organic Research and Extension Initiative grant, part of the USDA National Institute of Food and Agriculture.
+This project was funded by the Organic Research and Extension Initiative grant, part of the USDA National Institute of Food and Agriculture in 2015 and 2016.

-Additional funding for the 2015 Conference was provided by the Ceres Trust and the conference was co-sponsored by the University of Wisconsin and the Organic Center.
+In 2015, additional funding was provided by the Ceres Trust and the conference was co-sponsored by the University of Wisconsin and the Organic Center.
 In 2016, the conference was sponsored by the University of California’s Kearney Agriculture Research and Extension Center, the Organic Farming Research Foundation, and the Gaia Fund.